Menu Relationship issues

 But there are ways you can help your partner deal with these difficulties.
 Couples who educate themselves about eating disorders can learn to understand the experience better, and may be better able to support each other.
 Focusing on positive communication skills, such as listening, being open and being understanding, also helps.
 It is much better to use “I-statements”, than “you-statements”, as they will make your partner feel less judged.
 For example, try saying, “I’m worried about you” instead of “You are making me worried”.

 Your partner may have received some support for their eating disorder (whether that’s therapy or less formal support), but partners and loved ones rarely report receiving help for themselves [6].
-Beat currently provides fortnightly online support for loved ones aged 18 or over, as well as a Youthline for those under 18.
-Beat also has a useful and comprehensive guide on supporting a partner with an eating disorder
+Beat offers support through its helplines, as well as a useful and comprehensive guide on supporting a partner with an eating disorder

 Although there are significant challenges for couples dealing with an eating disorder, it may help to know that others who have been through the recovery process as a couple have found that the experience has brought them closer together [6].